timKraeuter/rust_bpmn_analyzer/README.md

 cargo run -- -f benchmark_input/p10x01.bpmn -p safeness,option-to-complete,proper-completion,no-dead-activities
 ```

-Build an optimized binary which can be used like shown above:
+Build an optimized binary that can be used as shown above:
 ```bash
 cargo build --release
 ```

 # Webserver
-This binary crate provides a webserver with a webservice to analyze BPMN models.
+This binary crate provides a web server with a web service to analyze BPMN models.
 The webserver is available locally by running `main.rs`, using [docker](https://hub.docker.com/r/tkra/rust_bpmn_analyzer), or [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/).

-The webserver not only serves the analyzer but also a custom [BPMN editor](https://github.com/timKraeuter/bpmn-analyzer-js) to create BPMN models and get instantaneous feedback, counter examples, and quick fixes for the checked properties.
+The web server serves not only the analyzer but also a custom [BPMN editor](https://github.com/timKraeuter/bpmn-analyzer-js) to create BPMN models and get instantaneous feedback, counter examples, and quick fixes for the checked properties.
 See a detailed description on [my website](https://timkraeuter.com//rust-bpmn-analyzer/).

 ## Docker